 Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

-Lewis started with Greencore as a Group Technical Graduate in July 2016.
-He’s enjoying the variety offered by chilled.
+We met Lewis in 2017 when he was a Group Technical Graduate with Greencore and already enjoying the variety offered by chilled.

 What is your degree?
 Where did you study?